-The mitigation area(s) may require continual management to maintain grassland habitat.
-Following NYSDEC's Best Management Practices for Grassland Birds (NYSDEC, [n.d.]a), mitigation areas may be mowed to a height of 6 to12 in to prevent the succession of woody vegetation.
-Mowing of acres to be managed as wintering grassland bird habitat will be restricted to April 1 to October 31 to avoid impacts or disturbance to wintering bird activity.
-Attempts will be made to conduct mowing later in this window (after August 16) to avoid disturbance or destruction during the breeding season.
-To provide winter foraging habitat for birds as well as attract moles, voles, and other prey for raptors and owls, at least 1/3 of the mowed vegetation will be chopped up and left on site after each mowing.
+Management of the mitigation site(s) will be completed in 6-year rotations.
+Rotational mowing will be completed every three years, with roughly one-third of the mitigation site(s) being mowed between of August 16th and October 31st of each year.
+As such, each section of the mitigation site(s) will be mowed twice in each 6-year interval.
+To prevent the succession of woody vegetation, following NYSDEC's Best Management Practices for Grassland Birds (NYSDEC, [n.d.]a), vegetation will be cut to a height of 6-12 inches using a brush-hog or similar rotary-blade mower, and at least one third of cuttings will be left on the fields to provide coverage for target species, winter foraging habitat for birds as well as to attract moles, voles, and other prey for raptors and owls.
 If possible, mowing will start in the center of the section and will be cut in a circular fashion towards the outer edge, allowing birds and other wildlife to flush away from the mower.
-Where practicable, block mowing or spot mowing is to be utilized to target problem areas and create a more heterogeneous vegetation structure.
+If and where necessary, block mowing or spot mowing is to be utilized to target problem areas and create a more heterogeneous vegetation structure.